 4. 1975: Their Methodist wedding took place in their living room

-Eventually Hillary said yes to Bill’s proposals, and they married on Oct.
+Eventually, Hillary said yes to Bill’s proposal, and they wed on Oct.
 11, 1975.
-Brides notes their ceremony was simple and it took place at their home in Fayetteville, Arkansas.
-The two had to compromise, as Bill wanted a huge wedding bash and Hillary barely even wished to have an engagement ring, so they settled for a small ceremony and large reception.
+Brides notes their simple ceremony took place at their home in Fayetteville, Arkansas.
+Bill wanted a huge wedding and Hillary barely even wanted an engagement ring, so they settled for a small ceremony and a large reception.

 As for Hillary’s dress, the story goes that Hillary didn’t have her gown ready the night before the ceremony.
 This horrified her mother, so she immediately took her daughter to purchase a dress at the local mall.
 That dress was just $53.

 Next: Hillary’s always wanted to stand out from her husband.

 5. 1975: Hillary kept her last name to show she wasn’t defined by a man

 Hillary kept her maiden name, which was OK with Bill, but not with his mother, The Atlantic notes.
 Even so, Hillary wanted to make a statement about her identity.
 In 1975, many women were keeping their last names instead of adopting their husbands.

 Years after the wedding, she decided to adopt Clinton as her last name.
 She received flack from other politicians for first keeping her last name and then changing it, too.

 6. 1978: Bill was elected Governor of Arkansas, and Hillary was the state’s first lady